JAILBREAK-101/PROGRAMMING-QUIZ-APP/README.md

 This is a Quiz App, that lets you answer multiple question, and shows your score after.
 It is a Programming quiz app, concentrated on Programming alone (enjoy).

 ## THE INSTRUCTIONS OF THE QUIZ GAME
+ <li>You are to select a particular programming language, before starting the quiz.</li>

+<li>Each of these programming language quizes have a minimum of 10 questions per quiz attempt for
+                        you to answer, before the quiz ends.</li>

+<li>You are to select one option of each question presented to you during the quiz as you'll be
+                        awarded 10 points for each correct question.</li>

+<li>To start the game all over, you can click on the reset button, to end the game and go back to
+                        the main menu, you can click on the end ganme button.</li>

+<li>Feel free to read the questions carefully, without rushing before answering for there's no time
+                        frame for any of the questions of the quiz.</li>

 ### FEATURES TO ADD